maxobaxo/js-ama/README.md

   * It can allow users to click a question, which will route them to another page containing additional information about said question.
   * It can allow users to edit an existing question.
   * It can allow users to submit answers to an existing question, and display the submitted answer on the page containing additional question-specific information.
+  * It can allow users to delete a question.

 3. Architectural Outline
   * Header/Footer